-A Student shall be considered withdrawn from the program if the student fails to meet with an academic advisor and complete an Academic Leave of Absence Form within 10 days of failing a course.
+A student shall be considered withdrawn from the program if the student fails to meet with an academic advisor within 10 days of failing a course.

-Failing a course and waiting for next available course does not meet all the conditions for an FSA approved LOA.
+Failing a course and waiting for the next available course does not meet all the conditions for an Academic/ FSA Approved Leave of Absence.
 Therefore, the student is considered a withdrawal for Student Financial Aid/Title IV purposes only.